 Glad to QSL for IOTA NA-058, grid EM91 and/or Glynn County Georgia.
 I upload to LoTW on a daily basis.
 QSLs direct or via buro will be responded to as quickly as possible.
 I work mostly CW (>97% of QSOs), some SSB, and I've been working PSK31 since Dec 2009, and JT65 on HF since Jan 2011.
 I will be happy to make skeds if you need a QSL.

 Note: I've been having trouble getting QSL cards from the bureau.
 I'm not sure why.
-My latest envelope (Nov 2012) had 31 cards for QSOs from 2000 to 2004.
+A recent envelope (Nov 2012) had 31 cards for QSOs from 2000 to 2004.
 More recently (Mar 2013) I received about 160 cards, mostly for 2011 and 2012 QSOs.
 July 2014 I got a Bonanza of QSL cards in a big box.
 It will take some time to go through them.
 So if you have QSLed through the bureau, please be patient.
-I've contacted the 8th area and they are looking into why I have not received more recent QSL cards.
-So be patient.
-Otherwise, send QSL requests direct and I will be happy to confirm contacts.
+I've contacted the 8th area and they are looking into why I have not received more envelopes.
+If you really need the QSL, send your QSL requests directly to me, and I will be happy to confirm.

 I operate from our retirement home on St. Simons Island, one of the barrier islands along the Atlantic coast of Georgia.
 We have great shrimp, beautiful 300-year-old Live Oak trees with Spanish moss, a great beach, and wonderful bike riding trails.
 I keep busy doing woodworking, and I would be happy to exchange ideas, photos, etc. for woodworking projects.